 |On this page…|

 Nearly all published terrain elevation data is in the form of data grids.
-Displaying Data Grids described basic approaches to rendering surface data grids with Mapping Toolbox™ functions, including viewing surfaces in 3-D axes.
+Types of Data Grids and Raster Display Functions described basic approaches to rendering surface data grids with Mapping Toolbox™ functions, including viewing surfaces in 3-D axes.
 The following sections describe some common data formats for terrain data, and how to access and prepare data sets for particular areas of interest.

 The Digital Terrain Elevation Data (DTED) Model is a series of gridded elevation models with global coverage at resolutions of 1 kilometer or finer.
 DTEDs are products of the U. S. National Geospatial Intelligence Agency (NGA), formerly the National Imagery and Mapping Agency (NIMA), and before that, the Defense Mapping Agency (DMA).
 The data is provided as 1-by-1 degree tiles of elevations on geographic grids with product-dependent grid spacing.
 In addition to NGA's own DTEDs, terrain data from Shuttle Radar Topography Mission (SRTM), a cooperative project between NASA and NGA, are also available in DTED format, levels 1 and 2 (see below).